awolter27/KeyMaster/README.md

 ## Stretch Goals
 - I want the user to be able to customize their random password generator.
 For example, if the user wants a password with letters, numbers, symbols, and a length of 15 characters, they should be able to specify this.
-- I would like the search bar to encompass the entirety of the application.
 - I would like the user to be able to specify how they want their data displayed, such as list or grid.
 - I would like the user to be able to further organize their records into folders.
 - I want the user to be notified at the strength of their passwords are.